 A Practical Verification Sequence Before You Pay

-- Search Fluke's own regional distributor listing for the seller's business name, and note that this is different from the seller simply stating "authorised distributor" on their own site.
+1. Search Fluke's own regional distributor listing for the seller's business name — different from the seller simply claiming "authorised distributor" on their own site.

-- Request the serial number and, where offered, a photo of the unit and its box before committing to payment.
-A legitimate distributor will not treat this as an unusual request.
+2. Request the serial number and, where offered, a photo of the unit and box before payment.
+A legitimate distributor won't treat this as unusual.

-- Ask for a proper tax invoice naming the seller's registered business entity, not just a payment receipt or informal confirmation.
+3. Ask for a proper tax invoice naming the seller's registered business entity, not just a payment receipt.

-- Register the warranty yourself directly with Fluke after the purchase completes, rather than assuming the distributor has handled this on your behalf.
+4. Register the warranty yourself directly with Fluke after purchase, rather than assuming the distributor has done it.

-- Confirm SAC-SINGLAS accredited calibration is available from the same distributor or a documented partner, particularly if the instrument will be used for compliance-relevant measurements.
+5. Confirm SAC-SINGLAS accredited calibration is available from the same distributor or a documented partner, particularly for compliance-relevant measurements.

 Unitest Instruments is an authorised Fluke distributor in Singapore, supplying genuine Fluke Industrial and Fluke Calibration instruments with full manufacturer warranty and SAC-SINGLAS accredited calibration available in-house.
 Browse the full Fluke range or contact the team to verify stock and warranty terms before you buy.